 Not only does this slow cooker pot roast made with bone broth provide crave-worthy flavors, but it’s packed with nutrients and a healthy dose of antioxidants from sweet potatoes and carrots.
 Best of all?
 It’s an incredibly hassle-free slow cooker recipe.

 Why Use Bone Broth Instead of Beef Stock?

-When you use bone broth as a base in recipes, you’ll feed your body nutrients like collagen, gelatin, marrow, amino acids, minerals, and glycine, all of which can support optimal health.
+When you use bone broth as a base in recipes like this slow cooker pot roast, you’ll feed your body nutrients like collagen, gelatin, marrow, amino acids, minerals, and glycine, all of which can support optimal health.
 Here’s an overview of the specific health benefits bone broth provides.

 Bone broth is highly anti-inflammatory thanks to its amino acid profile.
 In addition to glycine, bone broth also contains proline, arginine, and glutamine, which all help reduce chronic inflammation (1, 2).
 Inflammation reduction is key for preventing cardiovascular disease, age-related disease, and other chronic illnesses (3).